 - Transport Layer Security / Secure Sockets Layer / Hypertext Transfer Protocol Secure (TLS, SSL, HTTPS): These security certificates ensure e-commerce security to customers visiting your website and serves as additional verification that your site is safe.

 Malicious software, commonly known as malware, is installed by attackers on your system.
 Ransomware is type of malware and involves locking a victim out of their own system, preventing access to data unless some kind of ‘ransom’ is paid out.
+Ransomware attacks have targeted banks, schools, and even hospitals – costing the world $21 billion in 2021.
 Here are some common signs you might be experiencing a malware attack:

 - Being taken to the wrong links/page destinations